-Many of the food products we purchase are affected by commodity pricing and are, therefore, subject to unpredictable price volatility.
+Many of the food products and other commodities we use in our operations are subject to price volatility due to market supply and demand factors outside of our control.
+Extreme fluctuations in commodity prices and/or long-term changes could have an adverse affect on us.
 These commodities are generally purchased based upon market prices established with vendors.
-Extreme fluctuations in commodity prices and/or long-term changes could have an adverse affect on us.
-Although a large national distributor is our primary supplier of food, substantially all of the food and supplies we purchase is available from several sources, which helps to control commodity price risks.
+To manage this risk in part, we attempt to enter into fixed price purchase commitments, with terms typically up to one year, for many of our commodity requirements.
+Although a large national distributor is our primary supplier of food, substantially all of our food and supplies is available from several sources, which helps to control commodity price risks.
 Additionally, we have the ability to increase menu prices, or vary the menu items offered, in response to food product price increases.
 If, however, competitive circumstances limit our menu price flexibility, margins could be negatively impacted.